-Let's start with the "hot" topic: responsibilities and achievements at the previous (current) place of job.
-This is what you're directly engaged in and what you've achieved at work.
+Let's begin with the main highlight: Responsibilities and achievements from your previous (or current) workplace.
+This covers what you're directly engaged in and what you've achieved at work.

-So, we talked about the contents of the resume.
-Now let's move on to its appearance.
-To begin, answer the question, how can you easily perceive written information: in a structured form or in solid text without paragraphs, indents, lists and tables?
+Now that we've covered the contents of a resume, it's time to move on to the format and appearance.
+For starters, you must answer the question, "How can you easily perceive written information: In a structured form or in solid text without paragraphs, indentations, lists, and/or tables?"

-Fill each section separately.
-Nobody wants to search for rational valuable grain in the husks of crumpled phrases and sentences.
+Fill each section separately and appropriately.
+No employer wants to search for a grain of information in a heap of sentences and phrases.